 Tourist Ticket – Either way you need to pay the tourist ticket fee for the canyon.
 If you’re on a tour, they’ll direct you on where to buy it in Chivay, at Cruz Del Condor, or in Cabanaconde.
 We didn’t buy one until we were on the trail down and bumped into a woman in a marked vest collecting garbage, who politely asked us to show our tickets.
 Since we didn’t have them we bought them off her (if you’re going this route make sure to bring exact change).

 Your proof of payment for the tourist tickets is in the form of a small verified map.
 The money goes towards keeping the canyon clean (which we saw with our own eyes while paying), supporting the surrounding communities and we also heard it goes towards feeding the condors to keep them close to Cruz Del Condor.

-Keep in mind, you are doing the SAME trek, same path, same weather, and staying in the same place!
+Keep in mind, you are doing the SAME trek, same path, same weather, and staying in the same place, no matter what you pay!
 So if you choose to do a guided tour, make sure you aren’t getting ripped off!